NABILAAHMEDD/NYC-car-crashes-Analysis/README.md

 ### Deploying with Vercel

 This project uses Vercel for frontend deployment.
-The backend can be deployed separately on platforms like Heroku, Railway, or Render.
+The backend deployed  on rilway

 #### Frontend Deployment on Vercel